typemiguel/WalnutiQ/README.md

                   but it would be very cool of you to do something nice with it.
   - README.md = the file you are reading right now
   - build.gradle = compiles all of the code in this repository using Gradle
-  - gradlew = Gradle startup script for running WalnutiQ code in Linux & Mac
+  - gradlew = allows you to use Gradle to run all of the code in this repository in Linux & Mac
-  - gradlew.bat = Gradle startup script for running WalnutiQ code in Windows
+  - gradlew.bat = allows you to use Gradle to run all of the code in this repository in Windows
   - settings.gradle = specify which projects to include in our Gradle build

 ===============================================================